RRFayad/next-course/README.md

   - Import it in the PostShowPage
     - Pass it through props to the CommentList
   - IN the CommentList we will call fetchComments

+## Section 09: Cachin with Request Memoization

+#### 104. Multiple Repated DB Queries

+- Just for studying purposes, we are gonna refactor our fetch comments solution to show another Next Feature

+- Right now we have the big list of comments in the parent component (Comment List) to then pass them to the children components ("commentShow()"s);

+- We are going to pass the postId only via props, and each child component will fetch data